 - Field contents are expressed in English (except for descriptive fields which may contain national language/descriptive texts).

 Please see below the additional general and technical notes in relation to the implementation of the CRS-IATI XML file.

 We have been advised by the IATI Technical Advisory Group on presentation/format of reporting and participating organisations (see code format below).
 Complete CRS transaction history is not presented as this is technically difficult to retrieve from our database and link the associated transactions.
 Therefore, each XML record is a separate CRS transaction.
-In order to reduce the CRS-IATI file size (already 740MB), and in accordance with IATI standard 1.02, some of the standard column labels have been omitted (recipient name, etc.).
+In order to reduce the CRS-IATI files size and in accordance with IATI standard 1.02, some of the standard column labels have been omitted (recipient name, etc.).

 Current version of IATI standard is version 1.02 (http://wiki.iatistandard.org/standard/documentation/1.02/start).